WMT’s History

 WMT has a proud history stretching back to 1991 when we ran our first course in Bangor, North Wales.
 Here’s how our business and contribution to expedition medical education for laypeople and medics has evolved:

 Encouraged by demand from doctors, WMT partnered with the RGS to run a well attended one-day seminar on expedition medicine in 1999.
 In addition to medical lectures, we invited many organisations that recruit doctors (Raleigh, MSF etc.) to pitch to the audience.
-This was the beginning of our Medic series of courses aimed at doctors.
+This was the beginning of our Medic series of courses aimed at doctors and other medics.
 We followed this up with a more extensive course simply called Expedition Medicine for medics held in Chamonix in January 2000.
 We’ve run this sell out course annually ever since.
 In June 2004 we introduced a summer version of the winter course and called this Expedition Medicine & Field Skills for Diverse Environments (we’ve recently dropped the Diverse Environments tag – long course titles are not SEO friendly!).
 In 2006 we went further afield and launched the annual Morocco Mountain Medicine Expedition.
-We responded to demand for shorter UK based courses held over weekend by introducing Jungle Medicine in 2008 and then Mountain Medicine in 2009.
+We responded to demand for shorter UK based courses held over weekends by introducing Jungle Medicine in 2008 and then Mountain Medicine in 2009.

 We took the concept of hybrid training (combining medicine with other relevant expedition skills) to an new level in 2006 with the introduction of a 7-day Expedition Skills course with partners Land Rover Experience and Woodsmoke, which combines Far From Help (or for doctors on the course, the parallel Expedition Medic 2-day module) with clever bushcraft training, off-road driving and bush mechanic training.